ianjonsen/aniMotum/README.md

 ## Installation

-First, ensure you have R version &gt;= 3.6.0 installed (preferably R 4.0.0 or higher):
+First, ensure you have R version \>= 3.6.0 installed (preferably R 4.0.0 or higher):

 ``` r
 R.Version()